-Based on Programs with High-Demand Wait Lists: All Students who meet the minimum requirements for admission will be considered.
+Based on Programs with High-Demand Wait Lists: All applicants who meet the minimum requirements for admission will be considered.
 Academy for Professional Development reserves the right to convene the Admissions Committee, consisting of the Program Director and one or more of the following: Admissions Director, Chief Operating Officer, Program Director and/or program instructor and/or Chief Academic Officer who will:

 - 1. Verify and document the qualifications of each candidate.

 - 2. Score candidates.

 - 3. Make a final selection of candidates to be admitted to the program.
 Selection is based upon the following:

+- a) Score on the appropriate Entrance/Ability to Benefit (ABT) Test o For NA this is the FLP Math and Language Proficiency Test

-- a) Work experience
+- b) Work experience

-- b) Letters of Recommendation
+- c) Letters of Recommendation

-- c) Previous education
+- d) Previous education

-- d) Date of application
+- e) Date of application

-- e) Application status of candidates (placement of previous alternate student) The top candidates plus alternates will be selected.
+- f) Application status of candidates (placement of previous alternate student) The top candidates plus alternates will be selected.
 See the Alternate Student Policy.
 In case the candidates are equally qualified for the last slot in the class, selection will be based upon the date of the application.
 Students who drop or take a leave of absence may return only if there is an available slot and the written request to return is accepted.